Martin-S-Weber/re-work/README.md

 3. receiving the result of the computation

 In our main js context, we initiate the passing off of data and responsibility of execution to the worker, which then begins the required computation.
 Once it is finished, it will return its result by notifying the main js context.
 Servant will put the resulting values onto the result channel.
 All we have to do is to get the value out once it's there, and the final considerations upon receipt of the result can be performed in the main js context.
 Particularly, the resulting value(s) can be stored in the application database, making them available for the views to render, further events down the road and so forth.

+_**XXX**: Detail what is meant by the above: non re-frame-app - structured API calls into worker threads or worker thread pools.
+Slaves shall serve and all.
+No impact on the app itself except for the data transfer consideration (how costly is rendering & reading the data? how costly the transfer? show with sample which is the costlier and how their relative cost relates). + cljs objs cannot be natively transferred - rendering via clj->js, transit, more_

 #### Critique & Aesthetics